 Error reporting endpoint

 The error reporting endpoint was designed to allow the frontend developers of your API to report any bugs they encounter in a secure way that is fully under your control.
+To prevent unauthorized usage, the endpoint is protected by a token in the request's header.

 Example case usage